bencam/linux-server-configuration/README.md

 	`app.run()`

-1. Open the database_setup.py file, and change the 'description' column character limit (line 46) from `250` to `850` (some of the place descriptions in the app are relatively long); to be clear, the line should look as follows (after it is changed):

-	`description = Column(String(850))`

-1. ADD SECTION ON OTHER database_setup.py CHANGES
+1. Delete, rename, or move the database_setup.py file to another directory

+1. Rename the database_setup_postgres.py file to database_setup.py

+	Note: the default database for the neuvo-mexico application is SQLite.
+The original database_setup.py file in the repository is configured for a SQLite database, and the database_setup_postgres.py file is configured for PostgreSQL (only one change must be made to the file; see the "Switch the database in the application from SQLite to PostgreSQL" section below).

+	The name of the database_setup_postgres.py file is changed to database_setup.py in order to reflect the database_setup import statements in the \_\_init__.py and populator.py files.

 ### Add client_secrets.json and fb_client_secrets.json files